MrIdrisAbdulrahman/certified-aws-devops-professional/03-resilient-cloud-solutions/dynamodb.md

 ## DynamoDB Integration with S3

-- We can export a table to S3.
+- We can export a table to a S3 bucket.
 To do this we must enable PITR:
     - Works for any point in time in the last 35 days
-    - When doing an export, the read capacity of the table wont be affected
+    - When doing an export, the read capacity of the table will not be affected
     - Use cases:
         - Data analytics with Athena
         - Retain snapshot for auditing